Pawel024/brain-builder/README.md

 - Laurens Ledeganck ([laurens.ledeganck@brain-builder.app](mailto:laurens.ledeganck@brain-builder.app))
 - Paweł Rok ([pawel.rok@brain-builder.app](mailto:pawel.rok@brain-builder.app))

-## Contact us

-Do you have a question, suggestion for future development or a bug report?
-Email us at [info@brain-builder.app](mailto:info@brain-builder.app) and we'll be happy to talk about it!

 ## Resources Used

 This project was made using:
 - [Create React App](https://github.com/facebook/create-react-app)